 - Vaginal discharge starts.
 It’s usually white-yellow and is a sure sign that a first period is on its way.
 Not everyone experiences this one however.

-However, itching, burning, irritation, strangely coloured, or smelly/fishy discharge is not normal and require a visit to the doctor.
+However, itching, burning, irritation, strangely coloured, or smelly/fishy discharge is not normal and requires a visit to the doctor.
 If you feel nervous about this, don’t worry!
 Family doctors see this kind of thing every single day as it is very normal.

 Signs that your First Period is Coming

-How to Deal with Vaginal Discharge
+How to Deal with Discharge

-As long as vaginal discharge is not accompanied by pain, burning, or a bad smell, it’s usually not a big deal if it’s clear or white.
+As long as discharge is not accompanied by pain, burning, or a bad smell, it’s usually not a big deal if it’s clear or white.
 Most people deal with it at home.
 However, if it’s a bit out of the ordinary, a quick trip to the doctor is recommended.

 There are a few different options to deal with vaginal discharge.
 If it’s very light and infrequent, most people just wear normal underwear and it’s not a big deal.
 You can just change our your underwear when you get home if you’re uncomfortable.